csh970605/csh970605.github.io/_posts/2023-09-15-Gaussian_Distribution.md

 </center>

-According to the images above, if the values of off-diagonal terms are 0, the contour is a circle around the expectation, and if the values of off-diagonal terms are not 0, the contour is a ellipse around the expectation.
+According to the images above, if the values of the off-diagonal terms are 0, the contour is a circle around the mean, and if the values of the off-diagonal terms are not 0, the contour is an ellipse around the mean.
 You can see the proof [here](https://csh970605.github.io/posts/Gaussian_Distribution/#proof-1).

 <br><br>

 ## Joint Gaussian Random Vector

 If the random vector $Y = \begin{bmatrix}
-X \\
+X \
-Y
+Z
-\end{bmatrix}$ that consist of random vector $X$ and $Y$ has gaussian distribution, it is called **joint gaussian random vector**.
-And the probability density function is
+\end{bmatrix}$ that consists of random vectors $X$ and $Z$ has a Gaussian distribution, it is called a **joint Gaussian random vector**.
+The probability density function is:

 <center>

 $p_{XZ}(x, z) = p_{Y}(y) = N(y\mid \mu_{Y}, P_{YY})$
 </center>

-And express the expectation and the covariance of $Y$ with the expectation and the covariance of $X$ and $Z$ is:
+The expectation and the covariance of $Y$ can be expressed using the expectation and the covariance of $X$ and $Z$ as follows:

 <center>